milahu/alchi/readme.md

 * Pallas.
 Who are my friends.
 Group composition by personality type
   * Pallas.
 Who are my friends.
 Stable groups by personality type
   * Pallas.
 Wer sind meine Freunde.
 Gruppenaufbau nach Persönlichkeitstyp
+* private
+  * secret
+  * esoteric
+    * extraterrestrial
+    * not from this earth
+    * not from this world
+    * alien
+* rational intelligence
+  * hard skill
+  * hard skills
+  * emos gonna cry
+  * snowflakes gonna melt
+  * pussies gonna bleed
+* taboo
+  * banned from public
+  * censored
+  * illegal
+  * criminalized
+  * wrongthink
+  * thoughtcrime
+  * thought crime
+  * thoughtcriminal
+  * thought criminal
+  * illegal feelings
+  * illegal thoughts
+  * where you stop thinking, i start thinking
+  * where your fun ends, my fun starts
+  * your taboos are my interests
+  * your hell is my heaven
+  * your crimes are my duties
+  * your crimes are my work
+* hunted by the thought-police
+  * hunted by the thoughtpolice
+  * hunted by the ministry of truth
+  * hunted by the CIA
+  * hunted by the catholics in action
+  * hunted by militant pacifists
+  * hunted by militant citizens
+  * hunted by extreme leftists
+  * hunted by thought-stopping
+  * hunted by thoughtstopping
+  * hunted by useful idiots who feel offended and call the cops
+* censored
+  * banned on reddit
+  * banned on twitter
+* citizen science
+  * amateur science
+  * children science
+  * i am 14 and i think this is deep
+* i am too smart for this world
+* my enemies say that my work is...
+  * hatespeech
+  * disturbing the public peace
+  * antipacifist
+  * antipacifism
+  * intellectual tourette syndrome
+  * intelligent tourette syndrome
+  * rational tourette syndrome
+  * intellectual tourette's syndrome
+  * intelligent tourette's syndrome
+  * rational tourette's syndrome
+  * intellectual terrorism
+  * intelligent terrorism
+  * rational terrorism
+  * mental terrorism
+  * psychological terrorism
+  * crazy and dangerous
+  * a provocation
+* my enemies say that i am...
+  * crazy and dangerous
+  * a provocateur
+  * an intellectual terrorist
+  * a devil's advocate
+  * an advocatus diaboli
+  * a devil
+  * a satan
+  * too smart for this world
+  * crazy and proud of it (grandiose narciss)
+  * too proud
+    * too attention-seeking
+* master morality
+  * mastermorality
+  * friedrich nietzsche would like this
+  * friedrich nietzsche would applaud my work
+* i am a grandiose narciss = personality type 1
+  * i am a natural opposite of all "vulnerable" people = personality type 2 (basetype 2 or subtype 2)
+    (subtype 2 = types 3402 = type 302 and type 402)

 <!--